 See the section Thread Mapping and Coroutines for a more detailed explanation of how C and Lua interact.

 Lua Server Pages (LSP) is a versatile tool initially developed for server-side web development.
 Over time, its capabilities have expanded, making it ideal for embedded systems and network programming.
-LSP now serves as a robust foundation for building embedded applications, designing IoT solutions, and, of course, creating web applications.
+LSP now serves as a robust foundation for building high-level application logic (business logic), designing IoT solutions, and, of course, creating web applications.
 If you're familiar with Node.js, you may want to explore the comparison between Node.js and Barracuda App Server to understand its unique strength.

 When designing web applications, LSP provides a simple and fast way of creating dynamically created web pages.
 LSP is similar to CSP, except that LSP does not need to be pre-compiled.